brendanhay/gogol/gogol-alertcenter/README.md

 ## Description

-A client library for the Google G Suite Alert Center.
+A client library for the Google Workspace Alert Center.

 ## Contribute